llMBQll/OmniLED/omni-led-applications/media/README.md

 ### Both

-Report events in both ways - individual per application and combined for currently focused application.
+Report events in both ways – individual per application and combined for currently focused application.

 ## Application name mapping

 When sending events in [individual](#individual) mode, application names will be mapped to event names.
 If mapping was provided as a command line parameter, then it will use the target name from that mapping.
-If mapping was not provided, source application name will be converted in the following manner:
+If mapping was not provided, the source application name will be converted in the following manner:

-- If name starts with a digit it will be prefixed with an underscore.
+- If the name starts with a digit, it will be prefixed with an underscore.
 - All ascii letters will be converted to uppercase.
 - All non-alphanumeric characters will be converted to underscores.